Home » Divisions » Support Services

 An SRO is a full time law enforcement officer who works in a school to reduce crime, educate students and staff on law enforcement issues, investigate crime on the campus and counsel students and/or parents in law enforcement matters.
 SRO's are to be good role models for the students.
 It is a goal of the SRO's to make our learning institutions safe.
 This will give all students an opportunity to reach their full educational potential.

-Sergeant Terry Wells is the supervisor of the School Resource Officer Unit.
-She can be reached at 803-628-3059 or email@example.com .
+Sergeant Wayne Richardson is the supervisor of the School Resource Officer Unit.
+He can be reached at 803-628-3059 or email@example.com .

 Code Enforcement Unit